 When I think of religion at all, I feel as if I would like to found an order for those who cannot believe: the Confraternity of the Faithless, one might call it, where on an altar, on which no taper burned, a priest, in whose heart peace had no dwelling, might celebrate with unblessed bread and a chalice empty of wine.
 Everything to be true must become a religion.
 And agnosticism should have its ritual no less than faith.

-With that in mind, Wilde’s brief and fundamentally playful exchange does serve to illustrate a subtle tenet of Poetic Faith.
+With that in mind, Wilde’s brief and fundamentally playful exchange with Blanch serves to illustrate a subtle tenet of Poetic Faith.

 Insofar as the Thirteen Club settled squarely on challenging/debunking superstitious thinking (within which, I think we can safely subsume pseudoscience, conspiracy theorizing and so-on), they were performing a salutory public service akin to that of the modern skeptical movement.
 Supernaturalist beliefs certainly have caused much actual suffering in the world.